-Motorola Photon Q 4G LTE to feature unlockable bootloader, other products will have same optionAlex Wagner - Deputy Managing Editor, News Desk
+Motorola Photon Q 4G LTE to feature unlockable bootloader, other products will have same optionAlex Wagner - Editorial Director of News and Content

 Big news today for fans of Android hacking and tinkering, as Motorola has announced that the Photon Q 4G LTE for Sprint will feature an unlockable bootloader.
 The company confirmed the news on its official blog, saying that it's been working with developers and carriers on a way to provide unlockable bootloaders "while keeping the networks secure and satisfying carriers’ requirements."
 Moto says that users will be able to unlock the Photon Q's bootloader when it launches in August (Sprint didn't provide a launch window this morning, so that's news), adding that other products will have the option of a bootloader unlock in the future.
 It's not clear if that's referring only to future products or if Motorola will enable the bootloaders of current devices to be unlocked as well.